ESPs are represented on the OEA Board and the ESP Committee

 Southwest Zone C Director

 Representing Bryan, Carter, Garvin, Grady, Jefferson, Love, Marshall and Stephens Counties.
-Wilma is a member of the Chickasha Association of Support Employees.
+Derrick is a member of the Association of Duncan Educators

 Charges for the OEA ESP Committee